Godley/PiratePython/README.md

 Download the latest release from releases: https://github.com/pimoroni/PiratePython/releases

-And extract it to your SD card.
+And extract the zip file to your SD card.